ivopavlov87/tech-assessment/README.md

 }
 `

+During development, [Postman](https://www.postman.com/) was used for testing purposes of each endpoint.
+To install, go to: https://www.postman.com/.

 This was to keep the object as minimal as possible as the customer, and item information could be retrieved from the JSON objects in the data folder, which were acting as pseudo-databases.

 When an order is deleted, it made most business sense to me to set the status of the order to "Cancelled" instead of a hard delete to keep track of records.